robeden/pco-kiosk/README.md

 ## Problems or Ideas ##

-Admittedly, the code is very rigid to suit my current needs.
+Admittedly, the code is currently very rigid to suit my current needs.
 Problem reports or feature suggestions are always welcome via [the issues page](https://bitbucket.org/robeden/pco-kiosk/issues), email (robeden1 at gmail dot com) or twitter (RobEden).